Samsung/tizen-docs/docs/application/web/guides/applications/web-widget.md

 <a name="user-content-do-my-customers-download-web-widget-apps-when-downloading-a-web-app"></a>
 ### Do my customers download the Web widgets when downloading a Web application?

 Yes, the Web widgets must be packaged together with their parent Web application.
-The entire package is distributed to customers through Tizen Store.
+The entire package is distributed to customers through the store.

 <a name="user-content-is-creation-initiated-by-the-add-widget-action-and-by-the-resume-widget-action"></a>
 ### Is the widget creation initiated by the widget adding and resuming actions?